inference-labs-inc/dsperse/README.md

   - Ensure ezkl is on your PATH.
 If installed via cargo, add $HOME/.cargo/bin to PATH.
 - SRS files missing/slow downloads:
   - You can skip downloads during install and fetch later with ezkl get-srs --logrows <N> --commitment kzg
-- Circuitize says “slice first”:
+- Compile says “slice first”:
   - Run dsperse slice --model-dir <model_dir> to produce slices and metadata.json
 - Paths in saved JSON are absolute on your machine; sharing outputs across machines may require path adjustments.